-In the last 15 years he has captured grant funding in excess of £2m — principally from UK/Welsh Government and Research Council sources for business development services; EU Interreg sources for management development programmes linking Wales and Ireland; and UK International Development sources for faculty development support to HE institutions in Eastern Europe and the Middle East.
+Stephen has captured grant funding in excess of £2m — principally from UK/Welsh Government and Research Council sources for business development services; EU Interreg sources for management development programmes linking Wales and Ireland; and UK International Development sources for faculty development support to HE institutions in Eastern Europe and the Middle East.

 Roles within Bangor Business School

-Senior Lecturer in Management Studies - postgraduate and undergraduate, teaching and supervision and pastoral care.
+Senior Lecturer in Management Studies - postgraduate and undergraduate teaching, supervision, and pastoral care.

-Academic supervision of Knowledge Transfer Partnerships (KTPs.
+Academic supervision of Knowledge Transfer Partnerships (KTPs).

 MBSc Business and Management, Manchester Business School

 MSc Marine Geotechnics, UCNW

 Stephen's continuing interests focus on the development of personal and organisational competency to operate in a VUCA world (volatile, uncertain, complex and ambiguous).
 Resulting outputs have included new modules (eg. International Business Competency, Trends in Marketing); new programmes (HRM, Tourism Management); refocussing existing programmes (both UG and PGT) to emphasise sustainability, ethical behaviour, and creativity; co-supervision of PhD students working in industry.

 ASB-1206 Tutorials in Management

 ASB-4006 Marketing Strategy